 ALSO READ: Why do men cheat?

-I am also a naturally happy bloke.
-I can’t stand grumpiness.
-It is infectious and no one likes grumpy me –not even me.
+Besides, grumpiness is infectious and no one likes grumpy me –not even me.
 I prefer it when people like me.

-“Si unanibebanga ufala sana?” she went on.
+“Si unanibebanga ufala sana?” she goes on.

 “I am here all concerned about our kid and you are there seemingly with no care in the world.
 Am I the only one worried that our baby could have died?”